 Translating the Value of Design into Dollars

-Joule was carefully programmed to be a competitive asset in the popular Golden Triangle district.
+The residential highrise was carefully programmed to be a competitive asset in the popular Golden Triangle district.
 In keeping with the high standard of urban architecture employed on recent projects in the District, this 16-story building reflects a blend of modern design with traditional Denver architectural materials.
 Also in keeping with the region’s emphasis on sustainability, the project is seeking LEED certification.

-The layers of pedestrian, public, and semi-private spaces around the building’s perimeter help to connect Joule with its immediate streetscape.
+The layers of pedestrian, public, and semi-private spaces around the building’s perimeter help to connect it with its immediate streetscape.
 The project includes a small park to the south of the building, at the intersection of Speer and Cherokee.
 This area is a public space, accessible to building residents as well as the public, which creates additional value to the district.

 - Protecting San Francisco’s Trees

 - Wendy Dunnam Tita: Design Excellence in Cities

 - Getting A Little Greener: Park(ing) Day 2018

 - Generating Outcomes: A Design Solution Mentality